 Action – checked reviews of the same and decided to read.
 Book purchased.

-Reward – the reward, which I expected, is to have good insights from book as well satisfaction of completing reading of good book
+Reward – the reward, which I expected, is to have good insights from the book as well satisfaction of completing the reading of the good book

 AND this may ACT as TRIGGER to next reader